Cijin/shave/README.md

 When making production builds, always use the `make prod` command. **DO NOT** invoke the `docker build` command manually.
 This ensures, the build tag and server versions match.
 This will make it easier to handle managing containers much more easier.

+## Final image

+Since we `go-libsql` requires `CGO`, unless the final image contains the neccessary `glibc` binaries, the final binary will not run.
+You can check this by running `ldd <go-binary>`.
+The latest `golang:1.23-bookworm` image seems to contain all the neccessary files.
+Hence, why I've chosen that.